-by Alex Omelchenko, edited by Jeff Campbell
+by Alex Omelchenko, co-founder at ProfContent a digital marketing & SEO firm.
+Edited by Jeff Campbell

 Looking for white hat SEO examples you can use for your website?